Day 358 · Thursday, December 24

 Transcript

 Hello, my friend… so glad you're with me today.
-This is By God's Call — day 358, The Word Became Flesh.
+This is By God's Call — day 358, God Is Love.

 Stay close to God.
 Pray — then act.
 I'll see you tomorrow, my friend.